 You may need to have a criminal record check if you are applying for certain jobs.
-These checks used to be done by the Disclosure and Barring Service (DBS).
-This page explains what these checks involve and what information can be included on a DBS certificate, what information is held about you and what to do if you are unhappy with the information on your certificate.
+This section explains what these checks are.
+It explains how you can find out what information is held about you, and what to do if you are unhappy with the information on your certificate.
 This section may help you if you’re applying for a job where you need a DBS (Disclosure and Barring Service) certificate.
 This section is for people who have experienced mental illness and their carers, family and friends.

-- Employers will ask for a DBS certificate if you are applying for a job that involves regular work with children and/or vulnerable adults.
+- Employers will ask for a DBS certificate if you are applying for a job that involves regular work with children or vulnerable adults.

 - Certificates include information about your contact with the criminal justice system, such as the police, courts or prison.
-They might also include other information that the police think your potential employer needs to know, which could include your mental health.
+They might also include other information that the police think your potential employer needs to know.
+This could include information about your mental health.

-- The police have to use guidelines to decide what information is on your certificate.
+- The police must use guidelines to decide what information they put on your certificate.

 - You can find out what information is held about you by making a Subject Access Request to your local police force.

 - You can challenge the information that is on your DBS certificate.
-In some cases the police may ask if you want to put forward your views about the information before they give it to a potential employer.
+In some cases the police may ask for your views about the information before they give it to a potential employer.

 What are Disclosure and Barring Service (DBS) checks?

-- helping with household tasks such as shopping and paying bills
+- Helping with household tasks, like shopping and paying bills.

-- transporting an adult due to their age, illness or disability to another place to get health or social care (excluding family, friends and taxi drivers)
+- Transporting an adult, due to their age, illness, or disability, to another place to get health or social care.
+This doesn’t include family, friends, or taxi drivers.

 Who issues DBS certificates?

 The Disclosure and Barring Service (DBS) issues certificates.
-They replaced the Criminal Record Bureau on December 3rd 2012.
+They replaced the Criminal Records Bureau (CRB) in 2012.

 Who sees the certificate?

-The DBS will only send you a copy of the certificate to you.
+The DBS will only send a copy of the certificate to you.
 They won’t send one to your potential employer.
-This will give you the chance to question any information in the certificate that you don’t think should be in there.
-You can do this before your potential employer sees it.
+So, you will have the chance to question any information that you don’t think should be in there.
+You can do this before your potential employer sees the certificate.

-Your potential employer has to ask you to see a copy of the certificate.
+Your potential employer must ask you to see a copy of your DBS certificate.